mhhuang95/vector_quantize/README.md

 ## Cosine Similarity VQ

 this paper https://openreview.net/forum?id=pfNyExj7z2 proposed to use cosine similarity to replace the l2 distance in nearest neighbor computation.
-They claim that cosine similarity leads to codebook usage improvement
+They claim that cosine similarity leads to codebook usage improvement.

 ```python
 import torch